hm24csb1a20/Quantum_Inpired_PSO_Classifcation/README.md

 \text{f} = \alpha \log(\text{acc}) - (1 - \alpha) \frac{\text{n\_feat}}{\sqrt{N}} (1 + \sin(\phi))
 $$

+Set FITNESS_MODE = 'exploit' to push the search toward high-accuracy subsets (more exploitation).
+Consider raising alpha to 0.85-0.95 for even stronger exploitation.

+Set FITNESS_MODE = 'explore' to encourage exploration and diverse subsets (entropy bonus).
+Consider lowering alpha to 0.55-0.7 here.

 #### 3. Determine Best/Worst Fitness and Mass
 The fitness values are used to calculate the **inertial mass ($\text{Mi}$)** and **normalized mass ($\text{mi}$)** for each particle.